mathlamm/sql_business_exploration/README.md

-# Analyis of potential online marketplace partership
+# Analysis of potential online marketplace partership

 This project was the first one-week group effort of the WBS Data Science Boot Camp in March 2024.